SeanShubin/prototype-hello-web/README.md

 - Create directory structure
 - Critical thinking
     - Maintain certainty proportional to evidence
+    - Knowledge is Justified True Belief
+        - I use Reliabilist Epistemology to solve the edge case of the Gettier problem
-    - Weak Evidence (not sufficient to claim something is true)
+    - Unreliable Evidence (not sufficient to claim something is true)
         - Documentation
         - articles explaining a specification
         - stack overflow